 Additional Dependents.
-A spouse, domestic partner or child acquired during the COBRA continuation period is eligible to be enrolled as a dependent.
+A spouse or child acquired during the COBRA continuation period is eligible to be enrolled as a dependent.
 The standard enrollment provisions of the plan apply to enrollees during the COBRA continuation period.

 Cost of Coverage.
-The plan administrator may require that you pay the entire cost of your COBRA continuation coverage.
-This cost, called the "required monthly contribution", must be remitted to the plan administrator each month during the COBRA continuation period in order to maintain the coverage in force.
+You may be required to pay the entire cost of your COBRA continuation coverage.
+This cost, called the "required monthly contribution", must be remitted to the plan administrator each month during the COBRA continuation period.

-Besides applying to the subscriber, the subscriber's rate will also apply to:
+Besides applying to the subscriber, the subscriber's rate also applies to:

-- 1. A spouse whose COBRA continuation began due to divorce, separation or death of the subscriber; - 2.
-A domestic partner whose COBRA continuation began due to the end of the domestic partnership or death of the subscriber; - 3 A child, if neither the subscriber nor the spouse has enrolled for this COBRA continuation coverage (if more than one child is so enrolled, the required monthly contribution will be the two-party or three-party rate depending on the number of children enrolled); and - 4.
+- A spouse whose COBRA continuation began due to divorce, separation or death of the subscriber; - 2.
+A child if neither the subscriber nor the spouse has enrolled for this COBRA continuation coverage (if more than one child is so enrolled, the required monthly contribution will be the two-party or three-party rate depending on the number of children enrolled); and - 3.
 A child whose COBRA continuation began due to the person no longer meeting the dependent child definition.